While many individuals with cerebral palsy experience hearing loss, the two conditions are not directly related to one another.

 Cerebral palsy and hearing loss don’t share a direct relation, but they do occur together often enough that they are associative conditions for one another.

-If you think your child may be showing signs of a hearing impairment, don’t hesitate to see a doctor.
+If you think your child may be showing signs of a hearing impairment, don’t hesitate to get a professional diagnosis.
+Early intervention can help prevent hearing complications from progressing and significantly improve your child’s communication skills.

 Hopefully, this article helped you get a better understanding of what to expect, signs to look out for, and treatment options for hearing loss in cerebral palsy patients.